engMaya22/Food-Katty-Landing-Page/README.md

 # Simple CSS and HTML Template

-This is a simple CSS and HTML template that can be used as a starting point for building a website.
+This is a simple CSS and HTML page that can be used as a starting point for building a website with a nice menu .
 It includes basic styling and structure to help you get up and running quickly.

 ## Features
 - Clean and minimal design